 The Term “Jaywalking” Derives Its Name From?

 Although the use of “jay” to mean a silly or stupid person has vanished from common use in English, it has lived on in one particular way: jaywalking.
-Those country folks, upon visiting the city, would rarely pay attention to fast moving automotive traffic as there wasn’t any in their towns of origin; as a result they’d often cross streets away from intersections and “jay walk” their way into accidents.
+Those country-folk, upon visiting the city, would rarely pay attention to fast-moving automotive traffic as there wasn’t any in their towns of origin.
+As a result, they’d often cross streets away from intersections and “jaywalk” their way into accidents.